crccheck/recipes/recipes/ice_cream.md

 develop after baking.

+## Sweet Potato Ice Cream

+If you have extra pie filling, you can turn it into great ice cream!
+To counter the added water content of the filling, swap the cream/milk ratio and add extra sugar.
+Remember to strain!

+  + 1 C heavy cream
+  + yolks
+  + sweet potato pie filling
+  + 1/2 C milk
+  + add sugar to taste
+  + add additional cinnamon/nutmeg/vanilla to taste

 ## Green Tea Ice Cream

 Green tea powder (or matcha if you're fancy) never really dissolves.
 So try to use as little as possible.